 Relatively low.
 With continued advances in laptop computers and wireless communications, technical writers can work from virtually any location with Internet access.

 Moderate to high.
 Expect to work early mornings, late nights, and weekends to meet deadlines or coordinate with clients in different time zones.
 Also, these deadline pressures and work hours can often lead to stress, fatigue, and even burnout.
 Extended time spent in front of computers can lead to eyestrain and back pain.

 Education and preparation:

-First, you will need a college degree, some knowledge in a technical subject, as well as Web design and computer graphics experience.
+First, you will need a college degree, some knowledge of a technical subject, as well as Web design and computer graphics experience.
 Secondly, employers look for technical writers with a bachelor’s degree, preferably in communications, journalism, or English.
 It is becoming common for technical writers to have a degree in a specialized field, such as engineering, business, or science.
 Also, familiarity with Web design, electronic publishing, and computer graphics is becoming more valuable in this digital age.

 “The key is to be able to talk to the technical experts—be they engineers, auto mechanics, food specialists, or doctors—then interpret what they say and write it down in clear English that other people can understand.
 First, get started by writing non-fiction whenever and wherever.
 Then, write articles for local newsletters (everybody has a newsletter), websites, or blogs.
 Also, write instructions, training materials, or safety procedures at your current job.
 Even learn to write a book.
 In all cases, keep a copy of everything you write so you can show people what you’ve done.”—John Hedtke, owner of JVH Communications in Eugene, Ore., and author of 26 books and nearly 200 magazine articles.